-Here's a clever idea: Metal grid panels used as a trellis.
-Portland, OR-based Craig Olson and Sean Igo (their shop Canoe is one of our favorites anywhere) recently renovated a townhouse in Scottsdale, Arizona, on a 40K budget, patio included.
-(See today's Rehab Diary: Northwest heads Southwest.)
+Here’s a clever idea: Metal grid panels used as a trellis.
+Portland, OR-based Craig Olson and Sean Igo (their shop Canoe is one of our favorites anywhere) recently renovated a townhouse in Scottsdale, Arizona, on a $40,000 budget, patio included.
+(See Rehab Diary: Northwest heads Southwest on Remodelista.)

 The original patio slab had been poured right up to the walls, so the couple had 2-foot trenches cut in the slab around three sides of the patio to create planting beds beside the walls.
 Olson installed trellises onto the block walls and planted vines, watered on a timer-run drip system.
 “The trellises are black metal grid wall panels that are typically used for retail display walls,” Olson says.
 “They are very sturdy and very cheap–about $12 to $15 a panel, depending on size.
 I installed them as a DIY project using a hammer drill and the hook system from the grid wall manufacturer.”